We often publish articles and then neglect them. However, after some time passes, the content becomes outdated and irrelevant.

 Conducting a content audit can be daunting and it’s important to know exactly what you want to get out of it.
 Specifics vary between businesses, but outputs typically include:

-- Identify pages which are cannibalizing traffic rather than consolidating rankings
+Identify pages which are cannibalising traffic rather than consolidating rankings

 How to conduct a content audit

 Below is a simple step-by step guide to conducting a content audit.

 Content audits should be shaped to achieve specific business goals and what’s included will vary accordingly.
 Hence an audit aimed at increasing organic traffic might include page-level inbound links, while an audit aimed at increasing audience engagement might include page-level bounce rates.
 The likelihood is that you’ll have a handful of goals and it’s important that they are clearly defined so you can stay focused.